andrewrodger73/QCF/README.md

 This framework resolves the central singularity without altering standard external General Relativity for macroscopic black holes, offering concrete testable scaling signatures for primordial black holes (PBHs).

 ## Repository Contents
-* `/src` - Core scripts for computing the curvature ceiling and thermodynamic boundary conditions.
-* `/plots` - Generated scaling plots (Curvature Truncation and Cutoff Radius vs. Mass).
-* `V2.pdf` - The compiled comprehensive thesis.
+* `V2.pdf` - The complete, comprehensive research paper containing full theoretical derivations, quantitative scaling tables, and phenomenology.

 ## Citation

-If you use this framework, equations, or data scaling models in your research, please cite the work as follows:
+If you reference this framework or incorporate its thermodynamic boundary constraints into your research, please cite the work as follows:

 ### BibTeX
 ```bibtex